Written by Ksenia Stepanova, this article first appeared in HRD Asia on 11 Nov 2022

-Boon says that HR professionals are particularly encouraged to take part in the survey, as anyone who feeds information around these factors to executives will undoubtedly have valuable input.
+Boon says that HR professionals were particularly encouraged to take part in the survey, as anyone who feeds information around these factors to executives undoubtedly has valuable input.

 “HR has a role to play in bringing ESG to every individual person in the organisation,” Boon says.